angelaaaateng/DEPA_Project/README.md

 ### Cryptocurrency Information
 - Pricing Data
 - Reddit Comments
-  - Overall Website Engagement
+  - Overall Website Engagement --> mentions in posts/comments
-  - Specific Subreddit Engagement
+  - Specific Subreddit Engagement --> subscribers to specific sub
 - Twitter
   - Hashtags
 - News Articles
   - TechCrunch
-*Note that this is a time-based analysis
+*Note that this is a time-based analysis*

+To Do:
+- Visualization
+- Recommendations